Provia/hm-mcs-approx/README.md

 > with an exact baseline, and which structural properties of the instances
 > drive the approximation behaviour?

-We implement a lazy MUS-guided greedy algorithm, an exact Z3 Optimize baseline, a brute-force sanity checker, and three families of synthetic HM-style generators, then evaluate them on 300 instances spanning sizes
+I implement a lazy MUS-guided greedy algorithm, an exact Z3 Optimize baseline, a brute-force sanity checker, and three families of synthetic HM-style generators, then evaluate them on 300 instances spanning sizes
 |C| ∈ {10, 20, 50, 100, 200} and 20 random seeds per cell.